 - While the pudding is cooking, make the sauce.

 - Sauce can be served hot, warm or at room temperature.
 It will separate in the refrigerator, reheat and stir to mix back together.
-This is the maple syrup’s fault.
+This is the brown sugar’s fault.